lucaswerkmeister/javad/README.md

 `test` is a script that installs the service
 (taking into account the systemd version and other system factors to include the appropriate drop-in files), runs it and then uninstalls the service again.
-If the service fails, it exits with a nonzero exit code and shows the journal output of the service.
+If the service fails, the script exits with a nonzero exit code and shows the journal output of the service.

 Usage
 -----